(215) 933-0505

 Cynthia Baines, BSN-RN

-Her actual actions and what she has done are more significant and revealing than anything she might say or promise.
-This home is not built on credentials alone — it is built on a life fully lived, a story of resilience, and a woman who refused to give up on herself or anyone else.
+Her actual actions speak louder than anything she could promise.
+This home is not built on credentials alone — it is built on a life fully lived, and a woman who refused to give up on herself or anyone else.

 RN · BSN